mromerom/MizzouSENG/README.md

 ###Visualization

-mjrqq3: I added a graph to show the status of the 2016 Presidential Race between Hillary Clinton and Donal Trump.
+mjrqq3: I added a graph to show the status of the 2016 Presidential Race between Hillary Clinton and Donal Trump, as well as the Democratic Primary graph.
+I changed the colors in the Republican Primary and Democratic Primary graphs to match those of the parties they represent.

 ctpq8: I added a graph; 2016 Missouri President: Trump vs. Clinton.
 The red bar is for Republican's candidates and the blue bar is for Democratic's candidates.